10 Things You Should Know about Solar Panels

 7. Solar panels do not need direct sunlight to work

 Even though maximum efficiency is reached when the sun is shining, electricity is still produced on cloudy days and during winter.
-On the other hand, no electricity can be produced at night, which will require you to use an alternative energy source for the dark hours, unless you purchase a battery.
+On the other hand, no electricity can be produced at night, but a storage system can solve this problem.
+The solar battery storage system cost can be paid off by selling excess energy to national grid and by the benefit of making you 100% energy independent.
 You should still consider that solar panels produce free electricity during the day, which is when it is more expensive and hence more valuable.

 8. Potential issues

 Prior to installing solar panels, you should consider the shape and inclination of the roof and the location of the house itself.
 In order to obtain the best annual performance, the roof should be facing south at a 30 degrees angle, approximately.
 These are not strict requirements, since solar panels also work in different settings, as long as the installation is free of shadows between 10am and 4pm.
 It is important to keep the panels far from bushes and trees for two reasons: they might shade the installations and the branches and leaves may scratch the surface, lowering their performance.
 Excessive exposure to wind and rain may also degrade performance, in the long term, so shelter from the wind should be considered when evaluating placement.
 However, as mentioned previously, solar panels come with 25-years warranties, which guarantee that the output should not be lower than 80% within that time frame.
 Plus, surprisingly enough, solar panels do not work better in hotter climates.
 That is because solar cells harness sunlight and not heat, and their efficiency is decreased by high temperatures.